sile-typesetter/casile/README.md

     This will have the effect of copying in files from that location before `make` gets started to save the trouble of regenerating files that may already exist and be up to date.

+* `FORMATS` contains a list of output formats to build for from each input.

+    By default this is set to `pdf epub`, but you may want to build less or more that this.
+To built "the works":

+        FORMATS = pdf epub mobi odt docx app

+* `BLEED` sets the bleed margin for press resources in mm.

+    Defaults to 3.

+        BLEED = 5

+* `TRIM` sets the trim margin for press resources in mm.

+    Defaults to 10.

+        TRIM = 15

+* `PAPERWEIGHT` sets the paperweight (in grams) used to calculate book thickness and hence spine width.

+    Defaults to 60.

+        PAPERWEIGHT = 80

+* `COVER_GRAVITY` tells the cover generator what direction to crop background images when adjusting for different aspect ration.

+    Defaults to Center.
+Possible options are anything that ImageMagick understands, so South, SouthWest, NorthEast, etc.

+        COVER_GRAVITY = North

 [viachristus]: http://yayinlar.viachristus.com/
 [sile]: http://sile-typesetter.org/
 [pandoc]: http://pandoc.org/